Only one new coronavirus case reported in Dharavi | Health

 Only one new coronavirus case reported in Dharavi

-The count of COVID-19 cases in the slum-dominated Dharavi area of Mumbai rose to 3,716 with only one new case coming to light on Friday, a civic official said.
-On Thursday, the area had reported 15 COVID-19 cases, a double-digit spike after a gap of 11 days.
+The tally of COVID-19 cases in the slum-dominated Dharavi area of Mumbai rose to 3,736 with just one new infection being reported on Wednesday, a civic official said.
+The area had reported a single new case also on December 4.

-Out of 3,716 COVID-19 patients, 3,380 have recovered, while there are 25 active cases.
-The civic body does not disclose the casualties of the pandemic in the area.
-Spread over 2.5 square kilometers, Dharavi is considered to be the largest slum in Asia with a population of over 6.5 lakh.
+Of 3,736 COVID-19 patients, 3,410 have already recovered while there are 15 active cases.
+Spread over 2.5 square kilometers, Dharavi is considered to be the largest slum in Asia with a population over 6.5 lakh.